Sales Pipeline Management

 Adding and Removing Contacts from the Pipeline

-Adding to the Pipeline
+Adding a Contact to the Pipeline

 On the contact details page, turn In Pipeline? to Yes.
 When added, the contact starts in the New stage.

-Removing from the Pipeline
+Removing a Contact from the Pipeline

 On the contact details page, turn In Pipeline? to No.